Elephant Aid International : Projects

-Aside from surgery to remove the actual toe bones, osteomyelitis is irreversible and terminal, inflicting years of pain and suffering.
-Osteomyelitis causes the toe bones to deteriorate, followed by the elephant’s physical collapse and subsequent death.
+Aside from surgery to remove the infected toe bone, osteomyelitis is irreversible and terminal, inflicting years of pain and suffering.
+Osteomyelitis causes the toe bones to disintegrate, followed by the elephant’s physical collapse and subsequent death.

 Thailand, India and Nepal

 Establish on-going foot care programs for properly maintained nails and foot pads, vital to elephants’ overall health.

 Support Our Foot Care Program ~ Donate to help purchase Foot Trimming Tools